The 2021 Annual Meeting of

 Bruce Roach, Assistant Treasurer

-Beth Arthur, Aaron Bentley, Michiel Bourdrez, Carina Cozby, Liz Fitzgerald, Marian Frear, Cori Hetzel, Jennifer Kepesh,
+Beth Arthur, Aaron Bentley, Michiel Bourdrez, Carina Cozby, Sharon DeLand, Liz Fitzgerald, Marian Frear, Cori Hetzel, Jennifer Kepesh,

 Teresa Neudecker, Margie Polito, and Evangeline Wells